sammajum706/sammajum706/README.md

 ### Hi there this is Samriddha Majumdar👋
 I am currently a senior undergraduate student in the department of Metallurgical & Material Engineering, Jadavpur University.
 I am interested in the field of AI and Machine Learning.
 I have worked especially in the field of Computer Vision and Image Processing.
-I am also interested in the field of Computational Materials Science and looking forward to work on it in future.
+I have also worked in the field of manipulation of AI techniques in Materials Science and also have a hands on experience on working at several simulation tools.
+Looking forward towards working in newer AI techniques and principles with a blend of materials science.

 Check out my linkedin and orcid profile here: